nickyiliwang0000/h/projects/project-04.md

 * It is clear to the user what the app does
 * Site is responsive and uses media queries

-You will also be given marks for your project presentation:
+You will also be given individual marks for your project presentation:
 * Student was loud enough for everyone to hear
 * Student was able to identify a technical win
 * Student was able to effectively identify a technical challenge